 Bleach, fabric softener, or detergent can be preloaded into the dispensing trays and automatically released by the washer at the optimum time in the wash cycle.

-17 Temp-Soil-Spin Settings – 6 Temperature, 5 Soil, and 6 Spin settings.
-Higher than average number of settings for these key items on a new washer.
-More settings provide added flexibility for a wide range of fabrics, stains, and conditions.
+9 Temp-Soil-Spin Settings – 3 Temperature, 3 Soil, and 3 Spin settings.
+Lower than average number of settings for these key items on a new washer.
+Fewer settings limit your flexibility in caring for a wide range of fabrics, stains, and conditions.

 No Quick Wash – This washing machine does not have a fast wash cycle that can have your clothing ready in much less time than regular cycles.
 Some washers can have a small load ready in just 15 minutes.